Azure/maximo/README.md

 > 💡 **TIP**:
 > Copy the `oc` client to your /usr/bin directory to access the client from any directory.
 This will be required for some installing scripts.

-### Step 3: Prerequisites
+### Step 3a: Dependencies for Maximo

-Maximo Core has a few requirements that have to be available before it can be installed.
+Maximo has a few requirements that have to be available before it can be installed.
 These are:

 1. cert-manager
 1. MongoDB CE